Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/02-components/02-component-lifecycle.md

 ---

 ### Analogy
-It’s like **warming up before the game starts** — ready to run logic that depends on inputs being available.
+Think of creating a new house:

+1. The constructor is like laying the foundation and building the walls — the basic structure is ready, but the house isn’t yet livable.

+2. ngOnInit() is like moving in and setting up the furniture, electricity, and water supply once the house is built.
+It’s the stage where everything becomes functional and ready for use.

+So in Angular:

+1. The constructor sets up the bare minimum (like class properties).

+2. ngOnInit() runs after Angular has initialized input properties

 ---

 ### What Problem It Solves

-At creation time, Angular separates construction (class instantiation) from initialization (inputs ready).
-You should *never* run initialization logic in the constructor — because input values may not be set yet.
+Readiness for external data

+- ngOnInit() is the right place to fetch data from services or APIs because the component is fully initialized and ready to handle responses.

+Safe initialization after inputs are set

+- The constructor runs before Angular assigns @Input() values.

+- ngOnInit() ensures that all input properties are available, so you don’t run into undefined values when setting up logic.

-`ngOnInit()` is the correct place to initialize logic that uses input properties.
+- `ngOnInit()` is the correct place to initialize logic that uses input properties.

 ---